epfl-lara/bolts/data-structures/longmap/mutablemap/README.md

 This project contains a Verified implementation of the `LongMap` from the scala standard library.

+## Verification

+To verify using Stainless, first install Stainless following the instructions [here]("github.com/epfl-lara/stainless").

+Then, run `$ ./verify.sh`.

+Then, run `sbt` and run `stainlessVerify` to verify the implementation.

 ## Benchmarks

 To run benchmarks, run in `sbt`